aces/Loris-MRI/docs/scripts_md/MRI.md

 Determines the type of the scan identified by its scan type ID.

+INPUTS:
-INPUTS: scan type ID and database handle reference
+  - $typeID: scan type ID
+  - $dbhr  : database handle reference

 RETURNS: Textual name of scan type